Y0moo/nft-api/README.md

 ### `GetNFTsForContract
-NFT API gets an object with the NFT count for the specified contract and an NFT array belonging to the given address for the specified contract (asynchronous).
+NFT API gets an object with the NFT count for the specified contract and an NFT array belonging to the given address for the specified contract.

 **Options**:
+- `address` *(required)*: The owner of a given token (i.e. 0x1a2b3x...).
-- `address` *(required)*: Address of the contract.
+- `token_address` *(required)*: Address of the contract.
 - `chain` *(optional)*: The blockchain to get data from.
 Valid values are listed on the intro page in the [`Supported Blockchains`](#supported-blockchains).
 Default value Eth.
 - `format` *(optional)*: The format of the token id.
 Available values : decimal, hex.
 Default value : decimal.
 - `offset` *(optional)*: offset.